 Among the benefits, National Board Certification offers higher salary potential, strengthens teaching practice, and helps students succeed.
 In Washington state, teachers holding National Board Certification:

 - Will be paid, on an annual basis and in a lump sum, a bonus of $5,705 and an additional “Challenging Schools” bonus of up to $5,000 (subject to the legislative conditions and limitations).

 - Are exempt from the 100 clock hour requirement to maintain their Washington State teaching certificate.

-- Are eligible for 50 clock hours upon “completion” of each component (completion is determined by OSPI and NBPTS verification) of the National Board process and an additional 200 clock hours for renewal.
+- Are eligible for 50 clock hours upon “completion” of each component (completion is determined by OSPI and NBPTS verification) of the National Board process and an additional 100 clock hours for Maintenance of Certification.

 - National Board Certification and Your Washington State Teaching Certificate

 To seek National Board Certification you must meet the following requirements prior to applying:

 - Hold a bachelor’s degree (CTE teachers are not required to hold a Bachelor’s Degree unless it is required for their state’s licensure)

 - Have completed three full years of K-12 teaching/counseling experience